mr-staker/repo-mgr/README.md

 deb and rpm repository management tool.
 Essentially, this is a frontend for a suite of tools provided by various distribution maintainers.

-repo-mgr provides a unified and consistent way for managing various repositories.
+repo-mgr provides a unified and consistent way for managing various repositories (deb, rpm).

 Features: